 7 – Using non-absorbent palettes

 First of all you can reuse simple food containers.
-Spray paint with water before closing the container and it will keep paint from drying for days.
+Spray paint with water before closing the container and it will keep the paint from drying for days.

 By non-absorbent palette, I mean not only plastic but also glass, a tile, etc, anything that will not soak your paint as paper or wood do.